West Wind

 West Wind (foaled 29 March 2004) was a British-bred, French-trained Thoroughbred racehorse and broodmare.
-She did not race until she was three years old but established herself as a top-class middle-distance performe in 2007 when she won the Prix de Diane as well as running second in the Prix Vermeille and third in the Pretty Polly Stakes.
+She did not race until she was three years old but established herself as a top-class middle-distance performer in 2007 when she won the Prix de Diane as well as running second in the Prix Vermeille and third in the Pretty Polly Stakes.
 She was retired from racing after running poorly on her only start as a four-year-old.

 Background

 West Wind is a chestnut mare with a white star and a white sock on her left hind leg bred in England, by her owner Sheikh Mohammed's Darley Stud.
 She was sent into training with Henri-Alex Pantall at Beaupreau in France.

 She was sired by Machiavellian who was the leading French two-year-old of 1989 when he was unbeaten in three races including the Group One Prix Morny and Prix de la Salamandre.
 As a breeding stallion his best winners included Street Cry, Almutawakel, Medicean and Storming Home and Chic.
 West Wind's dam Red Slippers showed high-class racing ability, winning three races including the Sun Chariot Stakes.
 She was a full-sister to the Jockey Club Stakes winner Romanov and a half-sister to Balanchine.